Over 8,000 books, magazines, audio books, DVDs and more

 Board of Trustees Jaquith Public Library trustees are entrusted to manage library funds and support the librarian for the benefit of the library.
 Trustees serve as a link with Marshfield residents and collaborate with the librarian to develop ways to best serve the local community.
 Trustees are elected to three year terms at town meeting.

-Jaquith Library Trustees Jennifer Barlow, Chair Jane Caron Cathy Chodorkoff Sonia Carrasco Anne Reed
+Jaquith Library Trustees Anne Reed (chair) Jane Caron Cathy Chodorkoff Sonia Carrasco

 Trustee Meetings are held on the second Monday of each month and community members are welcome and encouraged to attend.
 Meeting agendas are posted prior to the meeting, and minutes are posted following the meeting.
 Click the button below to access meeting minutes or the description of the trustee position.